Bobby TrotterTransportation SupervisorShepherd School District

 The Trustees of School District #37 shall review all bus routes yearly.
 Changes will be made in accordance with State of Montana rules and regulations.
 The most economical and feasible routes with maximum service to the residents of School District #37 will be the policy.
 Request for changes in bus routes must be made by May 15th of each year.

 1. The school transportation program is not a taxi service for students, parents, or unauthorized persons.
-Buses should not be expected to operate over roads that are not properly maintained, or on private lanes leading to and from the residence to the highway, or on roads where adequate turn-around's are not provided.
+Buses will not operate over roads that are not properly maintained, or on private lanes leading to and from the residence to the highway, or on roads where adequate turn-around's are not provided.

-2. District policy is that all buses will have turn-around's instead of having to back up.
+District policy is that all buses will have turn-around's instead of having to back up

 3. Buses, which are school owned, will meet the Montana State Highway Patrol inspections.
 Drivers will be certified according to regulations of the State of Montana and the Office of Public Instruction.